DariusCS/aptos-core/crates/aptos-faucet/README.md

 cargo run -p aptos-faucet-service -- run-simple --key <private_key> --node-url <api_url> --chain-id TESTING
 ```

-This command only lets you configure a subset of the full functionality of the faucet.
-You cannot enable any Checkers / Bypassers and it only supports the MintFunder.
+This command lets you configure only a subset of the full functionality of the faucet.
+You cannot enable any checkers / bypassers, and it supports only the MintFunder.
 Generally it is intended for use with some kind of local swarm-based testnet or other such uses.

-For running the faucet in production, you will instead want to build a config file and run it like this:
+For running the faucet in production, you will instead want to build a configuration file and run it like this:
 ```
 cargo run -p aptos-faucet-service -- run -c <path_to_config_file>
 ```